Andrea Martin

-Andrea Louise Martin (born January 15, 1947) is an American and Canadian actress, best known for her work in the television series SCTV and Great News.
+Andrea Louise Martin (born January 15, 1947) is an American and Canadian actress and comedian, best known for her work in the television series SCTV and Great News.
 She has appeared in films such as Black Christmas (1974) and its 2006 remake, Wag the Dog (1997), Hedwig and the Angry Inch (2001), My Big Fat Greek Wedding (2002), My Big Fat Greek Wedding 2 (2016), Little Italy (2018) and My Big Fat Greek Wedding 3 (2023).
-She has also lent her voice to the animated films Anastasia (1997), The Rugrats Movie (1998), and Jimmy Neutron: Boy Genius (2001).
+Martin is also a prolific voice actress, lending her voice to many animated series and films, including Anastasia (1997), The Rugrats Movie (1998), and Jimmy Neutron: Boy Genius (2001).
 From 2021 to 2024, she co-starred in the supernatural drama series Evil.
-She is currently playing a recurring role on Only Murders in the Building (2021).
+She plays a recurring role on Only Murders in the Building as of 2021.

 Martin has been equally prolific in the world of theatre, winning Tony Awards for both My Favorite Year and the 2013 revival of Pippin.
 Martin also appeared on Broadway in Candide, Oklahoma!, Fiddler on the Roof, Young Frankenstein, Exit the King, and Act One.
 She has received five nominations for the Tony Award for Best Featured Actress in a Musical, more than any other actress in the award's history.
 She received her first nomination for the Tony Award for Best Featured Actress in a Play for the 2016 revival of Noises Off.